aditidey-gif/AD-Daily-Kanban/DOCS_STORE.md

             **priority:** The selected importance level (defaults to 'medium').

     **iii) Persistence:** It pushes the new task into the array and calls saveTasks() to make it permanent.

+**5. updateTaskStatus(id, newStatus)**

+  **Definition:** The "Mover" function that handles task transitions between columns.

+  **Step-by-Step Logic:**

+    **State Retrieval:** It accesses the central task array from localStorage.

+    **Task Identification:** It searches the array for a specific task using the .find() method, ensuring the id is treated as a number for a perfect match.

+    **Status Modification:** Once the correct task is located, it updates the status property to the newStatus (e.g., moving it from 'todo' to 'doing').

+    **Persistence:** It calls saveTasks() to overwrite the old data with the updated status, ensuring the move is remembered after a page refresh.